English as an Additional Language (EAL)

 Cognitive academic language proficiency (CALP)

 Students’ ability to understand and express, in both oral and written modes, concepts and ideas that are relevant to success in school.
-It takes between 5 and 10 years to develop full academic fluency in spoken and written English.
+It takes between 5 and 10 years to develop full academic proficiency in spoken and written English.

 Language acquisition is where pupils acquire language informally through immersion in the classroom setting.
 This is best supported through meaningful interaction with their peers and teachers in risk-free situations that foster confident spoken language.
 Language learning is the formal process of learning how a language works; conscious knowledge about the language (e.g. grammar).